ArunDegala/Autofac/README.md

 Please note that only the "[default](http://code.google.com/p/autofac/source/list?name=default)" branch from the original source will make it into this repo; I don't have the bandwidth to track and merge every change from every branch over there.

-Currently, my plan is to use [hg-git](http://hg-git.github.com/) to push the source repo's commits to this repo.
+Currently, my plan is to use [hg-git](http://hg-git.github.com/) to push the source repo's commits to this repo, specifically to a branch called src-hg.
+That branch will then be merged into master, dev, and any feature branches.
+Except for that, I'll be following [this branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+I'm prepared to accept pull requests for any branch I have pushed up other than src-hg.

 Feel free to send me pull requests; any changes that make it into master will be sent to the original authors @ GoogleCode as patches.
 Maybe our contributions can make it into the official build!